AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 class ChatResponse(BaseModel):
     response: str
 ```
-We can use these types to define the post request of the API
+We can use these types to define the post request of the API (this is defined in the `routers/chat.py` file)

 ```python
 from fastapi import APIRouter, HTTPException